yezero/sandstorm/docs/administering/config-file.md

 ### PORT

-A comma-separated list of port numbers on which Sandstorm will bind, listening for inbound HTTP.
+A comma-separated list of port numbers on which Thurly will bind, listening for inbound HTTP.
 By default, 80 if that port was available; otherwise, 6080.

-If Sandstorm is started as root, Sandstorm binds to this port as root, allowing it to use low-numbered ports.
+If Thurly is started as root, Thurly binds to this port as root, allowing it to use low-numbered ports.
 The socket is passed-through to code that does not run as root.

 Example: